 When I did the regular dog walk on Friday I didn’t bother taking my camera with me as it was overcast and I didn’t expect much in the way of butterfly action anyway.
 And sure enough there wasn’t any.
 The days definitely have an end of season feel to them now.
-But then, when I arrived back home the sun popped out I saw a couple of Small Whites fluttering about in the front garden and also, more interestingly, a Small Copper.
+But then, when I arrived back home the sun popped out, I saw a couple of Small Whites fluttering about in the front garden and also, more interestingly, a Small Copper.
 It landed and stayed landed on a grass bank.
-I hadn’t taken a picture of Small Copper in the garden this year, so I nipped inside to get the camera.
-When I got back the butterfly was, unusually, still there.
+I hadn’t taken a picture of a Small Copper in the garden this year, so I nipped inside to get the camera and when I got back the butterfly was, unusually, still there.
 The sun had gone in but it was sheltered in that particular spot and the butterfly was very still.
 I decided to try dropping the exposure speed down to 1/50 to see if I could get a sharp image with a reasonably low ISO.
 And I did.
 The result is below.

 Fast forward a couple of minutes to the back of the garden.

 I thought I’d have a bit of a walk-about to see if there were any other late season butterfly surprises.
 There was nothing, initially.
 And then Chantal, who was enjoying the warmth of the Autumn Sun with a cup of tea at the back of the garage, called out that there was a yellowish butterfly heading towards the garden from across the field.
 And she thought it might be a Clouded Yellow.
 As soon as she’d said it, the butterfly had turned round and landed somewhere in the thick undergrowth, so I didn’t get to see it.